 Go to a local pond or wetland when dragonflies and damselflies are active and search for shed exoskeletons along the shore and in emergent vegetation.
 If allowed, take an aquatic sweep net or dip net, and search for nymphs in the water.

 Investigate, and then draw and label the life cycle of dragonflies and damselflies.

 You may also print out a worksheet to help:

 - KidZone has a dragonfly life cycle diagram to print out.

 - Education.com also has a nice diagram that is free to download, but you have to register/sign in for access.

 Nothing beats strolling out to a pond, stream or lake and simply watching dragonflies and damselflies in action.

 Often dragonflies are searching for food when they are flying.
 They catch other flying insects, such as mosquitoes, while on the wing.
-In this video you can see dragonflies catching flying termites (although the video title identifies the prey as ants).
+In fact, one common name for a dragonfly is “mosquito hawk.”

 What is a dragonfly swarm?
 When a group of insects gather together in a large group, for whatever purpose, it is often called a swarm.
 In the case of dragonflies, the swarm may be a bunch of dragonflies feeding together at one location.
 This is called a static swarm.
 Dragonflies can also form large groups and move from place to place.
 This is called a migratory swarm.

 Do dragonflies occur where you live?
 Have you ever seen a dragonfly swarm?
 For a citizen science project, check out Dragonfly Swarm Project where you can report swarm sightings.